 Rust stains are some of the most difficult stains to remove from clothes.
-It takes time and patience...and sometimes it is impossible.
-Try these tips before giving up!
+It takes time and patience and, unfortunately, sometimes it is impossible.
+But give these these tips a good try before giving up!

 How to Remove Rust Stains from Washable Clothes

 Commercial rust removers found in grocery stores and online are effective and safe for most fabrics.
 The important ingredient in these removers is an acid - usually oxalic or hydrofluoric acid.